sindresorhus/eslint-plugin-unicorn/docs/rules/template-indent.md

 }
 ```

 Under the hood, [strip-indent](https://npmjs.com/package/strip-indent) is used to determine how the template "should" look.
 Then a common indent is added to each line based on the margin of the line the template started in.
-This rule will _not_ fix the indentation of the non-whitespace content, or the relative whitespace between significant lines, it will only "shift" it right or left so that the content starts in a sensible looking place.
+This rule will _not_ alter the relative whitespace between significant lines, it will only shift then content right or left so that it aligns sensibly with the surrounding code.

 ## Options